 CWC make all kinds of pattern fairing, rear huggers and other body parts for all manner of bikes (and cars).
 Do check them out

 Spread on the roads to tackle ice, it literally eats our bikes, accelerating the oxidisation of ironwork causing your downpipes, frame and anything else exposed to rust and disintegrate before your eyes.
-Now is the time to take preventative action to tackle this problem.
+Now is the time for some motorcycle winter preparation to prevent this problem.

-ACF50 is an amazing product you can just spray onto your bike, totally covering it (just stay away from brakes), whence it will leave a protective film that halts any existing rust and preventing further rust.
-And so, at the weekend I gave the bike a good clean, removing a lot of the grime and dirt, then completely doused it in ACF50.
+ACF-50 motorcycle treatment is an amazing product you can just spray onto your bike, totally covering it (just stay away from brakes), whence it will leave a protective film that halts any existing rust and prevents further rust.
+And so, at the weekend I gave the bike a good clean, removing a lot of the grime and dirt, then completely doused it in ACF-50.

 Autumn is here.
 The leaves on the trees are changing colour and are being shed.
 The weather is all over the place, wet, windy, bright sun.
 Watch out for wet leaves on the road, they’ll be super slippery.
 Avoid hard braking and cornering on them, or risk loosing grip on the front wheel.
 Don’t ride in the gutter where the collect, with the low Autumn sun dazzling you, glare on the wet road, you may not notice them until too late.